 Fift and TVM assembly

-Fift is stack-based programming language that has TON-specific features and therefore can work with cells.
-TVM assembly is also a stack-based programming language, also specific to TON, and it also can work with cells.
-So what's the difference between them?
+Fift is a stack-based programming language with TON-specific features that can work with cells.
+TVM assembly is another stack-based language designed for TON that also handles cells.
+What's the difference between them?

-Fift is executed at compile-time - when your compiler builds smart-contract code BOC, after FunC code is processed.
-Fift can look differently:
+Fift executes at compile-time - when your compiler builds the smart contract code BOC after processing FunC code.
+Fift can appear in different forms:

 x{6F0} @Defop(4u) TUPLE